codacy/chart/docs/infrastructure/microk8s-quickstart.md

     microk8s.config > ~/.kube/config
     ```

-5. Install Helm version 3.2.1:

-    ```bash
-    curl -L "https://get.helm.sh/helm-v3.2.1-linux-amd64.tar.gz" | tar -zxf - linux-amd64/helm && \
-    sudo chmod +x ./helm && \
-    sudo mv ./helm /usr/local/bin/helm
-    ```

-6. The addons are now enabled and the MicroK8s instance bootstrapped.
+5. The addons are now enabled and the MicroK8s instance bootstrapped.
 However, we must wait for some MicroK8s pods to be ready, as failing to do so can result in the pods entering a `CrashLoopBackoff` state:

     ```bash
     microk8s.kubectl wait -n kube-system --for=condition=Ready pod -l k8s-app=kube-dns